 Is downloading an eBook, submitting a form, or attending a webinar really an adequate way anymore to score leads and pass them to sales?
 If the concept of “showrooming” from retail sales is familiar to you, you’ll agree that many of those “leads” are not looking to buy but have many other reasons to browse your material.
 Such leads should no longer become marketing qualified leads, and should not be passed to sales unless a higher level commitment happens.
 But how do you then progress such a lead? (we’ll address this below)

 It’s even more complicated when your sales team rejects a lead.
 What happens then?
 How do you nurture them back “knowing what you know now”?
 If lead generation is in focus, then lead nurturing and qualification is difficult to get right.

 Finally, you have most likely been saddled by a marketing automation system AND a separate CRM system.
 Regardless of what anyone says, we guarantee that the integration is finicky or pretty dismal at best.
 Everyone is happy in isolation with their kingdoms, unless you look at the end to end process of how you qualify and nurture leads.

 The Solution to a Good Marketing Qualified Lead

 Here is how you would empower both your marketing and sales teams with Evalinator:

-- Create an interactive assessment – this is basically a maturity model quiz aligned with your sales offers.
+- Create interactive content – this is basically an assessment aligned with your sales offers.
 For example a marketing agency might have something like, “Is your SEO cutting it for you?”.
 A technology services company might create “Are you maximizing the time of your data scientists?” or “Is your data strategy up to the mark?”.
 A product development firm might create “Is your product development cycle geared for success?”.

 - Market your assessment – Use this instead of generic material in all the usual places, and give users incentives to take it. e.g. get this infographic free after you take this assessment, etc.